-Instructional information technology equipment for student use in classrooms and/or laboratories.
+Instructional information technology equipment for student use in classrooms, laboratories, and/or directly assisting students (registration, counseling, student services, etc.).

 - Desktops, Laptops

 - Monitors

 - Printers

 - Servers

 - Network/Wireless infrastructure

 - AV/TV

 - Multi-media

 3. Software

 Software licenses are allowed but only the initial year is permitted.
 Other permitted software are those that are used in excess of one year and software modifications that add capacity or efficiency to the software that defers obsolescence and results in an extension of the useful life of the software.